amzn/style-dictionary/docs/formats.md

 Creates a SCSS file with variable definitions based on the style dictionary.

-Add `!default` to any variable by setting a `themeable: true` property in the token's definition.
+Add `!default` to any variable by setting a `themeable: true` attribute in the token's definition.

 <table>
   <thead>